-The Foreign and Commonwealth Office (FCO) publish a wealth of information to help British Nationals stay safe when they travel abroad.
+The Foreign, Commonwealth and Development Office (FCDO) publish a wealth of information to help British Nationals stay safe when they travel abroad.
 Here is their travel checklist:

 Before you travel:

-- The FCO publish continually updated travel advice by country; check the latest information before you travel.
+- The FCDO publish continually updated travel advice by country; check the latest information before you travel.
 Travel Advice by Country

-You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCO on twitter (@fcotravel) and on Facebook.
+You can also sign up for email alerts to get the latest updates for the countries you are visiting, follow the FCDO on twitter (@fcotravel) and on Facebook.

 - Find out where the nearest British Embassy will be.
 Find an embassy